gnicol/GitSwarm/perforce_swarm/doc-ce/ci/build_artifacts/README.md

 ---

+**In package installations:**

 _The artifacts are stored by default in `/var/opt/gitswarm/gitlab-rails/shared/artifacts`._

 1. To change the storage path for example to `/mnt/storage/artifacts`, edit `/etc/gitswarm/gitswarm.rb` and add the following line:

     ```ruby
     gitlab_rails['artifacts_path'] = "/mnt/storage/artifacts"